jamesdeluk/hugo/content/posts/cognition-and-learning/other/learnings-2024.md

 - You don't need to spend half your budget on sales and marketing if you instead invest it in building the best product on the market.
 [99]
 - Market testing: get a Photoshop mockup, get a landing page, pay for ads, see interest [110]
 - Some shady stuff going on behind-the-scenes at Gymshark… [119]
+- If you say you love your craft, your product is viewed as better, and you can charge more.
+[130]

 ## Economy and Financial